Maxine Coutts Memorial Scholarship

 - Demonstrate the character traits that represent Hillside Christian Academy.

-- Pursue goals with integrity, judgment, and self-discipline.
+- Pursue goals with integrity, judgement, and self-discipline.

 - Be involved in a balance of community and school activities.